jxg81/homebridge-actron-que/README.md

 ## Controlling Zone Temperature Settings
 ---
 When modifying the zone temperature settings, the Que system only allows you to set a termprature that is within -2 degress (Heating) or +2 degress (Cooling) of the Master Control temprature.
+With version 1.1.0 I have modified the default behavior to autmatically adjust the master temp if required when modifying a zone temp.
-If you set a zone temprature that is outside of this +/- 2 degree range the plugin will translate the set temp to the allowable range.
-Im not sure if this is a limitation of my specific installation or standard for all Actron Que systems.
-If your system works differently please let me know and i can make some minor updates to make this variance range user configurable.
+Setting `zonesPushMaster` to false will revert to the prior behviour of constraing zones to the allowable max/min based on the current master setting.
+If you set a zone temprature that is outside of the +/- 2 degree range from the master the plugin will translate the set temp to the allowable range.

 ## Installation
 ---